 The 2011/2012 Best Paper Award of the DFG priority programme Reliably Secure Software Systems

-I am a tenure-track faculty member at the Helmholtz Center for Information Security (CISPA) in Saarbrücken, Germany.
-Before joining CISPA, I was a Lecturer (Assistant Professor) at the University of Sheffield, UK and at the University of Leicester, UK before that.
-Prior to that, I held postdoctoral positions at the University of Texas at Austin, and at the Max Planck Institute for Software Systems in Germany.
-I received my PhD from Saarland University in Germany in 2014.
-My research is in the area of formal methods, focusing on the specification, verification, and synthesis of reactive systems.
-I investigate primarily quantitative versions of these questions, centered around the aspect of uncertainty in system and environment models.
-I am particularly interested in applications of formal methods to autonomous systems, where my work addresses the limitations faced by autonomous control due to imperfect sensing and stochastic disturbances.
+Dr. Rayna Dimitrova is tenure-track Faculty at CISPA.
+Before joining CISPA, she was a Lecturer (Assistant Professor) at the University of Sheffield, UK and at the University of Leicester, UK before that.
+Prior to that, Rayna held postdoctoral positions at the University of Texas at Austin, and at the Max Planck Institute for Software Systems in Germany.
+She received her PhD from Saarland University in Germany in 2014.
+Rayna’s research is in the area of formal methods, focusing on the specification, verification, and synthesis of reactive systems.
+She investigates primarily quantitative versions of these questions, centered around the aspect of uncertainty in system and environment models.
+She is particularly interested in applications of formal methods to autonomous systems, where her work addresses the limitations faced by autonomous control due to imperfect sensing and stochastic disturbances.

 Automated Technology for Verification and Analysis - 18th International Symposium, ATVA 2020, Hanoi, Vietnam, October 19-23, 2020, Proceedings18th International Symposium on Automated Technology for Verification and Analysis, ATVA 2020